Directed branch-width: A directed analogue of tree-width: Introduction

-It is not obvious how to obtain such an analogue.
-In fact this question has been an active area of research since the $1990$s and it has stimulated the research community to define numerous directed analogues of tree-width \cite{kreutzer2018}.
-All of these digraph width measures (which we shall call `\emph{tree-width-inspired}' measures, following the terminology in \cite{kreutzer2018}) were defined by generalizing a characterization of tree-width in terms of cops-robber games; they include \emph{directed tree-width}\cite{dtw}, \emph{\texttt{DAG}-width}\cite{berwanger2012dag}, \emph{Kelly-width}\cite{hunter2008digraph} and \emph{\texttt{D}-width}\cite{safari2005d}.
+It is, however, not at all obvious how to obtain such an analogue.
+Indeed this has been an active research topic since the $1990$s and it has stimulated the research community to define numerous directed analogues of tree-width~\cite{kreutzer2018}.
+All of these digraph width measures (which we shall call `\emph{tree-width-inspired}' measures\footnote{Following the terminology in~\cite{kreutzer2018}, we do \textbf{not} include tree-width itself in this list.}, following Kreutzer and Kwon's terminology~\cite{kreutzer2018}) were defined by generalizing a characterization of tree-width in terms of cops-robber games; they include \emph{directed tree-width}\cite{dtw}, \emph{\texttt{DAG}-width}\cite{berwanger2012dag}, \emph{Kelly-width}\cite{hunter2008digraph} and \emph{\texttt{D}-width}\cite{safari2005d}.
 Unfortunately, despite being very useful in some cases, in general all tree-width-inspired measures face considerable algorithmic shortcomings.
-For example, they are all bounded on the class of \texttt{DAGs}, a class for which some natural problems remain $\NP$-complete (e.g. directed Max-Cut \cite{lampis2008algorithmic}).
-In fact, unless $\NP \subseteq \mathbf{P}\setminus \mathbf{poly}$, certain algorithmic shortcomings are unavoidable by any digraph width measure which shares certain properties with any tree-width inspired measure (in particular there cannot be a Courcelle-like theorem parameterized by any one of these digraph width measures) \cite{ganian2010arethere}.
+For example, they are all bounded on the class of \texttt{DAGs}, a class for which some natural problems remain $\np$-complete (e.g. directed Max-Cut~\cite{lampis2008algorithmic}).
+Indeed, it is known~\cite{ganian2010arethere} that, unless $\np \subseteq \mathbf{P}\setminus \mathbf{poly}$, certain algorithmic shortcomings are unavoidable by any digraph width measure which shares specific properties with any tree-width inspired measure (in particular there cannot be a Courcelle-like theorem parameterized by any one of these digraph width measures).